b0r3dd3v/mangadex-at-home-at-jail/README.md

 ### What are iocage get and set commands?

 iocage is a commandline tool to install/uninstall/start/stop/configure jails.
-The get and set commands
+The get and set commands can be used to update plugin specific configuration.
+Eventually there may be a FreeNAS UI to handle this, but for now we have to use the commands.

+The valid get/set values are described in settings.json file at the root of the repository.
+That being said, the settings names match 1-1 with the mangadexathome settings.json keys.

+Examples of iocage get

+    iocage get -P client_port mangadexathome
+    iocage get -P max_cache_size_in_mebibytes

+Examples of iocage set (The mangadexathome service will restart after running iocage set)

+    iocage set -P client_secret=aaaaaaa mangadexathome
+    iocage set -P max_cache_size_in_mebibytes=1000 mangadexathome